issaissa2608/VBA-challenge/README.txt

 Added functionality to my script to return the stock with the "Greatest % increase", "Greatest % decrease", and "Greatest total volume".

-Made appropriate adjustments to my VBA script to enable it to run on every worksheet (that is, every year) at
+Made appropriate adjustments to my VBA script to enable it to run on every worksheet (that is, every year) at once